qgis/QGIS-Enhancement-Proposals/qep-406-dataviewer-modeldesigner .md

 We propose to introduce a new data viewer, that would be a dialog specialized to visualize and inspect intermediate step in a model.

 This dialog can then be turned into a dock.
 It will be composed of components already existing in QGIS, in order to speak the same language as the user, and reduce the overhead of code maintenance.

 This might seem like an easy feature to implement at first glance.
 What could go wrong it's just a `QDialog` and a `QgsMapCanvas` (*Right ?*).
-Yet it's also easy to get it wrong, and if we want to build upon the feature it's important to have an agreed upon design.
+Yet it's also a tightrope walk exercise between providing a insightful peek of the data inside your model, and basically building QGIS onto itself in the model designer.

+This QEP, try to be a good balance, in keeping thing simple yet relevant in the context of the model designer

 ## Presentation from the user perspective